Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 Counter seating area at Egghead

-Because Egghead is located inside a food hall, there is no dedicated seating.
-You take your food and find any open table in the general dining area.
+Being a food hall, there is no dedicated seating.
+I took my food and found an open table in the general dining area.

-However, there are counter tables with bar stools wrapping around the Egghead kitchen.
+However, there are counter tables with about eight bar stools wrapping around the Egghead kitchen and more in the surrounding area.

 I managed to snag a stool right at this counter.
 While technically open to anyone in the food hall, these seats felt like part of the restaurant.
 They were also the best spots for people-watching while I ate.